 Equipment and facility use protocols

-- Newly approved faculty projects will be accommodated in a timely fashion, subject to the availability of equipment.
+- Faculty research projects will be accommodated in a timely fashion, subject to the availability of equipment.
 Priority decisions will seek to be sensitive to the time constraints of each project.
 Projects that need to be completed quickly will be given priority over those that have more flexible schedules.

 - Graduate students who are conducting field research for thesis would have priority over undergraduate researchers.